Best Practices for Effective Meetings and Room Booking

 Whether you’re the meeting organizer or a participant, navigating the world of meetings and room bookings can feel like an obstacle course.
 But fear not!
-By following these best practices, you can transform your meetings from time-wasters to productive powerhouses, all while ensuring a seamless room booking experience.
+By following these best practices, you can transform your meetings from time-wasters to productive powerhouses, all while ensuring a smooth room booking experience.

 Match the room to the meeting.
 Avoid the “sardine can” effect by accurately estimating attendance and booking a room with the appropriate capacity.
 Don’t forget to factor in equipment needs – does your meeting require video conferencing, projectors, or whiteboards?
 Booking a room with the necessary tech from the get-go saves everyone frustration.